Solving quantum rotor model with different Monte Carlo techniques: Algorithm

 In the leapfrog process in HM scheme in Eq.~\eqref{eq:eq22}, we take $\epsilon$ as the step size independent on the modes and from the discussion above, it is clear that to reduce the autocorrelation time, the proper coefficients shall depend on the evolution speed of each mode determined by the force.
 We can write the evolution speed for every site as,

 We then perform Discrete Fourier Transformation (DFT) along the 1D temporal chain and obtain the footstep for $p$-evolution,

-\begin{widetext} where $p_\tau=0,1,2,\cdots,M-1$ and Eq.~\eqref{eq:eq25} then becomes
+\begin{widetext} where $p_\tau=0,1,2,\cdots,M-1$ and Eq.~\eqref{eq:eq25} then becomes,

-with
+with,

 \end{widetext} We can observe that the small $p_\tau$ has slower speed of evolution.
-Now adding the reciprocal of this term makes short-wave mode evolve faster than before.
+Now adding the reciprocal of this term makes long wave length mode evolve faster than before.
 Thus the leapfrog method with Fourier acceleration can be written as,

-In our model, we choose $\omega(p_\tau)$ as
+In our model, we choose $\omega(p_\tau)$ as,